Friday, April 14, 2023

 11:30am - Break for lunch on trail.

-1:30pm - Head back to camp, clean tools, pack gear and truck.
-For those with cars at Center Camp, walk back to camp.
+12:30pm - Head back to camp, clean tools, pack gear and truck.

 What to Bring and Wear